jmilet/jmilet.github.io/_posts/2014-09-24-elixir-macros.markdown

 iex(5)>
 ```

-Note that *code* took the value [do: :ok] so that returned its
+Note that *code* took the value [do: :ok] so that was returned by its
 unquoting inside then quoting.
 Let's do it nicer using Keyword Lists
-in order to grab the actual code.
+in order to grab the actual code in the *code* var.

 ```Elixir
 iex(1)> defmodule MacroTest do